S4nton/Games/README.md

-This is my first game that I worked on with friends as a project in the 10th grade.
+This is **MY FIRST GAME** that I worked on with friends as a project in the 10th grade.
 + Position in the team: **Programmer**
 + Language: **C#**
 + Development environment: **Unity**